barbarer/py4e-int/_sources/objects/Exercises.rst

     :answer_c: Class
     :answer_d: instance
     :correct: a
-    :feedback_a: the class keyword defines an object but does not create the object.
+    :feedback_a: The class keyword defines the data that is in an object of a class and the functions that can be called on an object of the class.
-    :feedback_b: an object is created using this template.
+    :feedback_b: An object is created using this template.
-    :feedback_c: the keyword is case-sensitive
+    :feedback_c: The keyword is case-sensitive
-    :feedback_d: an instance is a single occurrence of an object created when the object is initialized.
+    :feedback_d: An instance is a single occurrence of an object created when the object is initialized.

-    The _________ keyword defines a template indicating what data and code will be contained in each object of type.
+    The _________ keyword defines a template indicating the data that will be in an object of the class and the functions that can be called on an object of the class.

 .. mchoice:: word_output
     :practice: T